robwco/workshop-marketing/index.md

 layout: default
 ---

-# Find your next client today.
+# Find your next client 2-3 months sooner.
+End future dry spells.

 It's always on the back of your mind as a freelancer.
 You ask yourself: "Where will my next project come from?"
 "Am I starting to fall into a dry spell?" and "Am I going to run out of money before I find my next client?"